 Try a sleep supplement with CBD, Omega-3, and L-theanine

 Some people need a little extra help to reduce stress and prepare their minds for sleep.
-You can take a dietary supplement that offers stress-relieving ingredients to improve your sleep.
-A supplement containing CBD, omega-3 and L-theanine can offer a number of great benefits.

 - L-theanine, an amino acid found in green tea leaves, is an effective natural relaxant that helps your brain prepare for rest.